Learning The Major Arcana Cards: What Do They All Mean?

 Judgement – #20

-Judgement card comes up to remind you to review your past decisions and make amends.
+The Judgement card reminds you to review your past decisions and make amends.

 The world – #21

-This is the last card in the major arcana, representing success, completion, and fulfillment.
+This is the last card in the major arcana.

 The world tarot card